lukasm011/uart/readme.md

 ### RECEIVING DATA
 As the RX Subsystem uses an autobaud system, a handshake byte must be sent to determine the baudrate.
 This module uses the byte 'U'/0x55.
 Should a different baudrate be desired, the RX subsytem must be reset.
 This can be done in two ways:
 1. Global reset by deasserting RST
-2. RX reset by deasserting the RST_RX bit of the CONTROL register
+2. RX reset by asserting the RST_RX bit of the CONTROL register

 The minimum baudrate is 4800, the maximum tested is 1M.
+Received data is placed into the FIFO buffer.
+Each read cycle retreives one byte.
+Should the FIFO be empty, a read response of "10" (SLVERR) is returned.
+In case of a read request from a write only register, a read response of "11" (DECERR) is returned.

+### TRANSMITTING DATA
+The TX system supports two transmission modes.
+Fast (115200baud) and slow (9600baud).
+Selection can be done by setting the value of the SEL bit of the CONTROL register.
+Should a write be initiated while the FIFO is full, a response of "10" (SLVERR) is returned.
+In case of a write request to a read only register, a write response of "11" (DECERR) is returned.

 # UART Subsystem
 ## GENERICS AND PORTS